 Encourage connection in your home, community, and the wider world

-Through technology, we are granted more opportunities to communicate with people far and wide than ever before.
-A conversation with someone thousands of miles away can be started with a click, however people still crave direct human connection.
+Student exchange programs such as ours were created after the world wars in an effort to prevent them from recurring.
+ISE believes that the connections built through an exchange can create a more peaceful global community.
 In order to understand one another, we have to open up and share our daily lives.
-By hosting an exchange student from another part of the world, you promote friendship, understanding, and cooperation in your home and community.
+By hosting an exchange student from another part of the world, you promote friendship, understanding, and cooperation.
 These exchanges allow us to better understand our differences and appreciate our similarities.
 This is one of the most important lessons we can learn and teach through cultural exchange.

 Broaden your Horizons

 Ever wanted to travel to a faraway place?
 Speak to the people there…hear their language…learn their culture?
 By hosting a student, you are able to do it all without the expense of travel.
-You are able to bring the wider world to your family and community – and experience all the excitement that comes along with it.
+You can bring the world to your family and community – and experience all the excitement that comes along with it.
 You’ll try new foods, learn new words, see new places, and create lifelong relationships with people you otherwise might never have crossed paths with.

 Liven up your daily routine

-When you become a host family and host an exchange student, you realize that everyday occurrences you may take for granted suddenly take on new life.
-Restaurants, movie nights, shopping, sports, hobbies, even housework is given new life as it’s experienced through the fresh eyes of your exchange student.
-Experiencing these events, attractions, and activities from this new perspective can bring new energy to your family, school, and community.
+When hosting an exchange student, everyday occurrences that you may take for granted suddenly take on a new life.
+Restaurants, movie nights, shopping tips, even housework become adventures when experienced through the eyes of your new family member.
+Experiencing your daily life from this fresh perspective can bring new energy and excitement.